KristianKurk/NotetakingApp/README.md

 REQUIREMENTS
 ------------
-Minimum (Tested) System Requirements:
+Minimum System Requirements:
 * Windows 10
+* AMD C-60
+* 2gb of RAM

+Recommended System Requirements:
+* Windows 10
 * i5-5200u
-* Nvidia Geforce 840M
-* 8gb of RAM
+* 4gb of RAM

-No special requirements.
+This application is made for the Windows 10 operating system.

 INSTALLATION